A structure-preserving semi-implicit four-split scheme for continuum mechanics: Numerical results

 As last test case we solve two circular explosion problems (EP1 and EP2), one in the quasi inviscid fluid limit of the model, one in the solid limit.
 The computational domain is $\Omega=[-1;1]^2$ and the initial condition is given by

 with $\mathbf{Q}_{in}$ and $\mathbf{Q}_{out}$ the inner and outer states, respectively, and $r=\sqrt{x^2+y^2}$ is the radial coordinate.
 The initial discontinuity is placed at a radius of $R=0.5$.

 \paragraph{EP1: Fluid limit of the model} We first solve the governing PDE system in the quasi inviscid fluid limit of the model, i.e. $\tau_1 \ll 1$ and $\tau_2 \ll 1$.
 For the inner state we set the density and the pressure to $\rho_{in}=1$ and $p_{in}=1$, while in the outer state we impose $\rho_{out}=0.125$ and $p_{out}=0.1$.
 The initial velocity is globally set to $\mathbf{v}=0$, the initial thermal impulse vector is equal to $\J=0$ and the distortion field is initialized as $\A=\mathbf{I}$.
 The other parameters are chosen as $\gamma=1.4$, $c_v=2.5$, $c_s=1$, $c_h=1$, $\rho_0=1$, $\tau_1 = 10^{-8}$ and $\tau_2 = 10^{-10}$.
 The mesh is composed by $500 \times 500$ control volumes and the final time is set to $t=0.2$.
 Note that with the chosen parameters, all Mach numbers are of the order of unity.
 The reference solution is obtained by solving a 1D radial Euler system with source terms using a classical second-order MUSCL-Hancock scheme on a very fine mesh, as described in detail in \cite{toro-book,SIGPR}.
 In the left panel of Fig. \ref{fig.ep2dfluidsolid} the 3D density contours are shown at the final time.
 In Fig. \ref{fig.ep2dfluid} a comparison of the reference solution with the numerical results obtained at the aid of the new semi-implicit 4-split scheme is provided.
 One observes overall a good agreement.
+In Fig. \ref{fig.ep2dfluid.cons} we present the time evolution of mass, $x$-momentum, total energy and entropy integrated over the domain.
+As expected, mass momentum and total energy are perfectly conserved.
+Our numerical results show that physical entropy is monotonically increasing in time, as it should, although we were not able to prove a discrete entropy inequality for our scheme.